-- All Large and some medium power stations\are required to provide Part 1 System Ancillary Services to ensure the provision of a minimum technical capability to provide reactive power and frequency sensitive generation. - If agreement is reached some generators are required to provide the Part 2 System Ancillary Services of Black Start, frequency control by means of Fast Start and System to Generator Operational Intertripping.
+- All Large and some medium power stations_are required to provide Part 1 System Ancillary Services to ensure the provision of a minimum technical capability to provide reactive power and frequency sensitive generation. - If agreement is reached some generators are required to provide the Part 2 System Ancillary Services of Black Start (throughout this document please read 'Black Start' interchangeably as 'Restoration Services' consistent with new Electricity System Restoration Standard (ESRS) which came into effectwas introduced on 19th October 2021 and will come into effect by December 2026), frequency control by means of Fast Start and System to Generator Operational Intertripping.